Technology alone does not a good speaker make. BUT, without it you’ll never get there.

 Of course, we do offer a subwoofer dedicated to the demands of a film LFE channel.
 It moves air.
 Lots of it.
 For concert video or movies – buckle up!

 At EVOKE we spend a lot of money on crossovers.
 We have a set of parameters and demands that must be met.
 We build multiple boxes for diffraction testing.
 We try different crossover points.
 We do two focus groups – one with audiophiles and one with regular people.

-We built two exceptional crossovers.
+We have built two exceptional crossover versions.
 Both sounded great with one of them being a bit warmer.
 In the end, the entire group picked the more analytical one.
 And it just so happened to be the more expensive.
 (Our capacitors cost a minimum of 5 to 10 times that of our competitors.)

 From final approval, we use the best silver wire, hand wound air core inductors, Mundorf Supreme capacitors or better and more.
 Each design can survive ten times it’s maximum current.
 Why?
 If a capacitor is saturated, it changes value and so does the sound.
 At full power our crossovers aren’t even breaking a sweat.